Alexis-Pannetier/first-message/README.md

 </div>

-<p>First Message is a chrome extension, used to send automatic messsage on new item with specific research</p>
+<p>First Message is a chrome extension, used to send automatic message for each new item with specific research</p>

 Available on :